Ilchikus/sandbox/README.md

 # sandbox
-A library of vanilla JS widgets for Notionism.org
+A library of vanilla JS widgets for <a href="https://notionism.org">Notionism.org</a>